MoveGB/personal-development/frameworks/engineering/data.md

           - "Comfortably supports and interacts with C-level executives"
 ---
 ### About our engineering progression frameworks
-The engineering progression framework is a tool that helps engineers and managers:
+The engineering progression framework is a tool that helps guild members and managers:
 - make development and career plans
-- talk about what we’re looking for from engineers in a consistent way
+- talk about what we’re looking for from guild members in a consistent way
 - set a fair level of compensation.

 The framework is a compass, not a GPS.